Kiba Gaiden

 Kiba Gaiden (呀〈KIBA〉 ～暗黒騎士鎧伝～, KIBA: Ankoku Kishi Gaiden) is a spin-off V-Cinema of the GARO television series, set for release on Blu-ray and DVD on September 7, 2011.
 A limited theatrical release took place on September 3, 2011, in Tokyo's Ikebukuro district and on September 4, 2011, in Osaka's Umeda district at Cine Libre theaters.

-Actor and musician Masaki Kyomoto reprises his role as psychologist and counselor Karune Ryuzaki, the disguise for villainous Makai Knight Barago who is later taken over by the Dark Makai Knight Kiba, from the original GARO television series in a film revealing the character's history as well as the character's actions during the television series prior to his final battle.
-Mika Hijii also reprises her role as Kaoru Mitsuki, the female lead of GARO and one of Ryuzaki's patients who Barago intends to use to revive the Horror Messiah.
+Actor and musician Masaki Kyomoto reprises his role as psychologist and counselor Karune Ryuzaki, the disguise for villainous Makai Knight Barago who is later taken over by the Dark Makai Knight Kiba, from the original Garo television series in a film revealing the character's history as well as the character's actions during the television series prior to his final battle.
+Mika Hijii also reprises her role as Kaoru Mitsuki, the female lead of Garo and one of Ryuzaki's patients who Barago intends to use to revive the Horror Messiah.
 Singer Leah Dizon joins the cast of Kiba Gaiden as the mysterious woman known as Makai Guide Elda who directs Barago towards his goal.

 Plot

 Set around the final chapters of the "Black Fang" arc of Garo, the 23rd episode in the first series, the movie is divided into three acts: Memory, Knight, and Makai.

-Awakening after being kidnapped from Saezima Manor, Kaoru finds herself in a room with Barago and a Makai Guide, Elda, as she learns her part in the former's plan to summon the Horrors' source, Messiah.
+Awakening after being kidnapped from Saejima Manor, Kaoru finds herself in a room with Barago and a Makai Guide, Elda, as she learns her part in the former's plan to summon the Horrors' source, Messiah.
 Demanding how Barago could be a pawn of evil, he explained that he freely chose darkness to become stronger.
 To clarify all mysteries, he actually takes the time to tell her about his origins.

 Barago was born from a Makai family, his mother was a Makai Priestess and his father was a Makai Knight.
 Their family was once a happy one until Barago's mother fell ill.
 Her frailty gave him the drive to become a stronger person, to protect her as he trained to become a Makai Knight.
 Unfortunately, things take a turn for the worse when his mother is possessed by a Horror and Barago is forced to watch his father kill her before his eyes.

 His mother's death drives Barago to hate Horrors and also convinces him leave home to become a stronger warrior.
 His father later dies fighting Horrors, but he admits that he felt no sadness for his father's death.
 He ironically hates Makai Knights more than Horrors.
-However, for the sake of power, he eventually found apprenticeship under Taiga Saezima.
+However, for the sake of power, he eventually found apprenticeship under Taiga Saejima.
 Barago still desires greater power and Taiga saw him unfit to bear the title of Garo.
 To that end, Barago finds the Madou Book of the Dark Arts and forms a contract with Messiah to absorb her.
 Christened as "Kiba the Dark Knight", Barago eventually breaks the limits of his armor and proceeds to devour many Horrors to reach his quota of one thousand in preparation of absorbing Messiah.